nymote/nymote.github.io/blog/_posts/2013-09-02-introducing-nymote.md

 The emerging tools form the bedrock on which anyone can build robust and scalable applications.
 Applications that provide all the great things we're used to with the additional benefits of resilience, ownership and privacy that come with decentralised networks.

-To keep up to date with our posts and updates sign up to the [Nymote mailing list][followers-list].
+To keep up to date with our posts, sign up to the [Nymote mailing list][followers-list].

 [followers-list]: http://eepurl.com/mXYb1